16 Days of Activism against Gender-Based Violence

 Join the movement to foster a culture of respect, challenge harmful norms, and promote gender equality within our university community.

-Keep an eye out for events, discussions, and initiatives across the university during these 16 days to empower students to contribute to a safer and more equitable campus environment.
+Keep an eye out for events, discussions, and initiatives across UoG during these 16 days to empower students to contribute to a safer and more equitable campus environment.

-Why does the University of Greenwich want to participate in 16 Days of Activism?
+Why does the University of Greenwich want to participate in the 16 Days of Activism?

 In essence, the campaign serves as a collective call to action, urging individuals, communities, and institutions to address and eradicate GBV in all its forms.
-The university is committed to providing a safe space to learn, work, and socialise free of GBV.
+We are committed to providing a safe space to learn, work, and socialise free of GBV.

 This campaign and events will aim to provide: